 Are you going to tow your car, but you have no idea of how much it weighs?

-Well, it’s actually pretty a good question because we are really not talking very often about the weight of different cars.
-That’s why we decided to write an article for some information and give you some examples.
+Well, it’s actually pretty a good question because we are really don’t talk very often about the weight of different cars.
+That’s why we decided to write an article to provide some information and give you some examples.

 In this article, you will learn the most average car weights per car type and car model.

 So how much does a car weigh?
 Well, of course, this answer depends on which car model and type we are talking about.
 The average weight of a small car (eg, Nissan Micra) is 1200kg/2600lbs while the average weight of a large car (eg, Audi A8) is 2000kg/4400lbs.
 We will first go through a list of car weights for different types of cars like small, large, trucks or SUVs for example.